 The judges said Joanne has a deserved reputation and her writing has a wide popular appeal.
 "A well thought out and engaging proposal for a project of national significance and interest."

-The Stout Fellowship is a six-week fellowship at the Stout Research Centre at Victoria University Wellington.
+The Stout Residency is a six-week residency at the Stout Research Centre at Victoria University Wellington.

 CLNZ and NZSA would also like to congratulate the following authors who were shortlisted for the grants: Paulette Wallace, Diana Clarke, Bonnie Etherington, Rebecca Macfie and Mark Derby.

 CLNZ and the NZSA are delighted to assist New Zealand authors in their research efforts towards their writing projects.
 Research Grants are funded through the CLNZ Cultural Fund, which derives its revenue from a 2% share of domestic licensing income and from overseas revenue that is non-title specific.
 The 2019 judging panellists were David Veart, Sarah Shieff and Laurence Fearnley.